mathiaslyngbye/mathiaslyngbye.github.io/travel.md

 ## Process
 I travel light.
 My typical aim to bring a single backpack as either personal item or carry-on.
-Realistically, I still occasionally need to check in extra work outfits and/or equipment.
+Occasionally I still need to check in extra work outfits and/or equipment.
-My packing philosophy remains the same in any case: bring only what you need.
+My packing philosophy remains the same in either case: bring only what you need.

 My general packing mental model looks something like this: